eusdot/eusdot.github.io/professionalexperience/index.md

 ### 2014 – 2016 · Project Manager · Octapharma · Vienna

 Led strategic projects for the plant manager at a Vienna-based plasma fractionation facility.
-Designed and implemented a tailored manufacturing planning and execution system.
+Designed a tailored tailored manufacturing planning and execution system.
 Introduced PMO methodology at site level.

 ---